Donaciinae: Life cycle

-Female Donaciinae lay eggs between aquatic plant stems and leaf sheaths.
-When larvae hatch they are aquatic, and attach themselves to underwater stems and roots of their plant hosts, primarily Potamogeton, for food and oxygen.
+Female Donaciinae lay eggs between aquatic plant stems and leaf sheaths, or on the underside of floating leaves.
+When larvae hatch they are aquatic, and attach themselves to underwater stems and roots of their plant hosts.
+Host plants of most species consist of diverse plants along the margin of water bodies such as slow moving streams, ponds, and lakes.
+A few species are found on floating-leaved plants such as Potamogeton, while species of Donacia s.str. are found on the floating leaves of water lilies and Brasenia.
 Adults live in vegetation bordering ponds, marshes, lakes, and brackish water environments.
-While most Donaciinae have the ability to fly, fully aquatic and flightless species such as Macroplea mutica exhibit the ability to disperse long distance by surviving the passage though the gut of water birds.
+While most Donaciinae have the ability to fly, the fully aquatic and flightless Macroplea mutica can disperse long distances using water birds; its eggs can survive passage though the gut of a bird.

 Genera

 These six genera belong to the subfamily Donaciinae: